LOWISA 59 Boat Registration LOWISA 59 Boat Registration

-LOWISA is a full 7 day experience where days are filled with friendly competitions on the water and socializing and spirit activities each night.
-This is not a round the can's regatta, as each day and every year we have a different path around a our 14,500 islands.
+LOWISA is a 7-day experience where days are filled with friendly competitions on the water and socializing and spirit activities each night.
+This is not a “round the cans” regatta, as each day we have a different course around and among the 14,500 islands on beautiful Lake of the Woods.
 We change the anchorage each night where we engage in socializing and group events.
-We welcome absolutely everyone with a passion for the water, we've had mothers carrying their infants participating in the racing and we have experienced sailors with decades of experience and knowledge.
-We have boats that range from 14 foot sailing dinghies, to 40+ foot sailing yachts, from hobiecats to hand made sailing vessels.
-Many are from Lake of the Woods and others travel with their vessels and get launched at the incredible Norther Harbour.
-We also welcome power cruisers to join the social events.
+We welcome absolutely everyone with a passion for the water, we've had young families participate with their infants and toddlers and we have also had experienced sailors with decades of experience and knowledge.
+We have boats that range from 14-foot sailing dinghies, to 40+ foot sailing yachts, from Hobiecats to hand made sailing vessels.
+Many are from Lake of the Woods and others travel with their vessels and get launched at Northern Harbour (www.northernharbour.ca).
+We also welcome power cruisers to join the social events and cruise along with us.

 In everything we do for LOWISA 59 we are finding exciting ways to bring people together for the greatest freshwater regatta in the world.
 We want everyone to feel welcome, we will create a community that helps people come together.
 We will only partner with companies that support our sustainability message not simply by saying so but because they act it.
 Volvo Winnipeg has been a long time supporter of LOWISA and they provide our grand prize to the vessel, not that wins the regatta, but the one that demonstrates their sustainability behaviours.
-We will also partner with Mondetta for our clothing as we are proud to support a high quality product from a company that puts efforts into their B-Corp certifications.
+We will also partner with Mondetta for our clothing as we are proud to support a high-quality product from a company that puts efforts into their B-Corp certifications.
 If you know other B-Corps or companies with a focus on sustainability and the environment, please let us know.

 Coming together is also making an event for our wide array of participants.
-One of our new partners is SOBR Market, while sailors love a good drink we also want to provide a safe environment and encourage restraint and alternatives.
+One of our new partners is SOBR Market, while sailors love a good drink, we also must to provide a safe environment and encourage restraint and alternatives.
 We plan to have an extra focus on how our sailing lake was once cared for by the indigenous tribes who used much of this space as sacred and traditional land.
 Our focus will be on bringing sailors together for fun, bringing people together for support, bringing generations together for knowledge and experience.

 How can you participate in this event.
-I have many options and we hope to see you on the water.
+I have many options, and we hope to see you on the water.

-Pursuit class runs 6, 12 mile courses with a pursuit timed start based on your vessels handicap.
-Flying sails or white sails.
+• Pursuit Race Division is 6, 12-mile courses with a pursuit timed start based on your vessel’s handicap.
+Again, vessels can choose to run white sails or flying sails.

 LOWISA LITE

-How would this work?
+How this works:

-Monday-Friday - keep your day job or take a break
+• Monday-Friday - keep your day job or take a break

-Friday, August 8th find us in 22 foot bay (SE corner of Crow Rock Island) and join us for the evening festivities
+• Friday, August 8th find us in 22 Foot Bay (SE corner of Crow Rock Island) and join us for the evening festivities

 LOWISA 59 Anchorages

-Saturday, August 2: Moores Bay East
+Saturday, August 2: Moore Bay East

 Sunday, August 3: Bottle Bay